We individually evaluate all products and services we recommend. If you click on links on our website, we may earn a commission.

 What Features To Look For In A Locking Ammo Box For Airline Travel

-Since the TSA guidelines are so strict for flying with ammo and guns, there are a few features to look for when searching for your airline approved ammo boxes.
+Since the TSA guidelines are so strict for flying with ammo and guns, there are a few features to look for when searching for your TSA approved ammo boxes.

 Durability

 First, a locking ammo box for airline travel must be a hard, durable plastic case.
-Your checked luggage will get thrown around during cargo loading, and you want to protect your ammunition.
-So, not only a hard shell but inner foam padding for additional protection is nice to have.
+Your checked luggage will get thrown around during cargo loading, and you want to protect your bullets.
+Inner foam packing is a nice addition to keep bullets inorder and separate from each other.

 Locks

-The next thing to look for is a locking mechanism.
-A lock is part of the TSA guidelines you must follow.
-A locking ammo box for airline travel must have a key to a lock on your ammo case for air travel.
+A locking mechanism is not essential if you are placing the ammo in a locked firearm case, but it provides peace of mind.
+A lock is part of the TSA guidelines you must follow if you are not storing your casings in a locked gun case.
+A locking ammo box for airline travel must have a key to fit the lock.
 TSA guidelines state that only you can have the key in your possession.
 DO NOT use a TSA approved lock; instead, use a regular padlock.
-The lock must not be easy to break or open without a key.
+According to guidelines, the lock must not be easy to break or open without a key.

 Size

-Last but not least, the size of airline approved ammo case is important.
-If you plan on taking more than just a few rounds in your locking ammo box for airline travel, you might want to think twice before buying an oversized box.
-A smaller hard-sided container would be easier to pack in your checked bag.
+The size of your box depends on the number of bullets and their size.
+If you plan to take just a few rounds in your locking ammo box for airline travel, you may want to purchase a smaller box that will be easier to pack in checked luggage.

 Type Of Ammo

 It is equally important to know the type of firearms and ammo you are taking.
-Do you need a case for a rifle or a handgun?
-And can you customize the foam to protect each bullet?
+Do you need a case for rifle casings or handgun bullets?
+Can you customize the foam to protect each bullet?

 The Department of Transportation regulations 49 CFR 175.10 (a)(8) state: